 - DIABETES (TYPE 2) – When your blood sugar is bouncing between extreme highs and lows, this often is a sign of Vitamin D deficiency.
 This increases the risk of developing diabetes.
 In addition, eating excessive amounts of sugar degrades enzymes that regulate D3 and lows its’ blood level… leading to D3 deficiency.

 SUMMING IT UP…

 Vitamin D3 is an extremely safe vitamin that upwards of 70% of us are deficient in.
 Each person has their own tolerance to this deficiency.
 Some show no symptoms whatsoever, others suffer for years without a definite diagnosis.

 Physicians have historically been reticent to test blood levels of D3, as they are trained to prescribe drugs that often mask the symptoms of Vitamin D deficiency.
 You should request this test when a routine physical is performed.
 If your doctor is unwilling to do so, an inexpensive and readily available blood D3 level test in included in the STOP NECK PAIN NATURALLY program.

 If you are interested in help with your chronic neck pain, including tips, tricks and advice from fellow sufferers, please visit stopneckpain.wpengine.com.

-P.S.: If you would like a FREE Ebook called “The Survival Guide for Chronic Neck Pain”, please click here.
+P.S.: If you would like a FREE Ebook called “5 Natural Ways to Relieve Your Neck Pain Right Now”, please click here.

 P.P.S.: If you know of anyone who might benefit from this information, please forward this article to them.
 After all, we’re all in this together and need to help each other.
 Thanks 🙂